A Merry Menagerie

 The New Yorker couldn’t resist mentioning that the magazine itself proved to be an inspiration to the boy and his father:

 As one of the first child stars Coogan also broke some tough ground for other child actors to follow.
 In early 1935 Jackie’s father, John Henry Coogan, Jr., was killed in a car accident.
 John Henry conservatively managed Jackie’s assets, but after his death John Henry’s widow, Lillian and her new husband Arthur Bernstein (who was the family lawyer), squandered most of Jackie’s fortune on fur coats, diamonds and expensive cars.
 Jackie Coogan sued them in 1938, but after legal expenses was only able to recover a mere $126,000 of his earnings.
 One good outcome was California’s enactment in 1939 of the first known legal protection for the earnings of child performers.
-The California Child Actor’s Bill, sometimes called the “Coogan Act,” required employers of child actors to set aside 15% of their earnings in a trust.
+The California Child Actor’s Bill, sometimes called the “Coogan Act,” required employers of child actors to set aside 15 percent of their earnings in a trust.

-Jackie Coogan would go on to perform in mostly supporting roles and would marry four times, most famously to actress Betty Grable from 1937 to 1939.
+Coogan would go on to perform in mostly supporting roles and would marry four times, most famously to actress Betty Grable from 1937 to 1939.
 He gained renewed fame in the 1960s by portraying Uncle Fester in the Addams Family TV series.

 * * *